Vytek/LSky/README.md

 Asset Store: https://www.assetstore.unity3d.com/en/#!/content/71422

-Notice: This asset will not receive more updates, it will be replaced by another in the future(With another license but with more features)
+Notice: This asset is obsolete, I recommend only to use as a reference, will soon upload a more complete, better programmed and compatible with mobile devices.